Have questions about Camp?

 Kids miss home- it happens, and going to camp is harder for some than others.
 Our approach to homesickness is that we want our campers to feel safe, and we want our campers to make it through the whole week.
 We believe the best way to do this is to work with mom and dad and the camper.
 We make a plan and allow campers to call home and stay connected through us.

 Mail helps too!
+Check below for details of how to send camper mail.
 So if you know your camper may have a hard time and struggle with homesickness feel free to tell them we will keep you in contact to the best of our abilities.
 We also welcome preplanning with you to help your camper have the best experience possible.

 We have a bus that transports campers from Casper to Haven.
 If your child is planning to hitch a ride with us, please have them at Highland Park Community Church in Casper by 8:45 am on Monday.